A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Introduction

-Motivated by this challenge, we propose a bootstrap-based, dimension-agnostic AR test.
-First, by deriving strong approximations for the proposed test statistic and its bootstrap counterpart (under both the null and alternative hypotheses), we show that the new bootstrap test has a correct asymptotic size, regardless of whether the number of IVs is fixed or diverging.
+Motivated by this issue, we propose a bootstrap-based, dimension-agnostic AR test.
+First, by deriving strong approximations for the proposed test statistic and its bootstrap counterpart (under both the null and alternative hypotheses), we show that the new bootstrap test has a correct asymptotic size, regardless of whether the number of IVs $K$ is fixed or diverging.
 Our proof, which relies on the Lindeberg swapping strategy, contributes a general result on the strong approximation for quadratic forms with independent and heteroskedastic errors.
 Additionally, our (conditional) strong approximation derivation for bootstrap statistics involving quadratic forms is novel and may be of independent interest.
-Second, by employing a ridge-regularized projection matrix, our AR test remains valid in high-dimensional cases where $K$ exceeds the sample size $n$, making it robust across all asymptotic regimes considered in the literature.
-Our characterization of the errors in strong approximation additionally offers a theoretically sound basis for selecting the ridge regularizer without taking a stance on the specific regime of the number of IVs.
-Third, we analyze the power properties of the proposed uniformly valid test under both fixed and diverging $K$ scenarios.
-Fourth, simulation experiments and an empirical application to the dataset of \cite{card(2009)} confirm our bootstrap test's excellent size and power performance compared to alternative methods.
+Second, by employing a ridge-regularized projection matrix, our AR test remains valid in high-dimensional cases where $K$ exceeds the sample size $n$.
+Third, the characterization of the errors in strong approximation offers a theoretically sound basis for selecting the ridge regularizer without taking a stance on the specific regime of $K$.
+Our choice of the regularizer also helps to reduce the rank of the projection matrix, which can potentially improve the power performance of the test.
+Fourth, we show that depending on the asymptotic behavior of both $K$ and $K_\lambda$ (the effective rank of the regularized projection matrix), the limit distribution of the test statistic can be (1) normal, (2) weighted chi-squared, or (3) a mixture of weighted chi-squared and normal distributions.
+Given the strong approximation result, our bootstrap inference remains uniformly valid regardless of the asymptotic regimes, and we further provide its power properties under each scenario.
+Fifth, the strong approximation and uniform inference results are all established when the number of control variables is allowed to diverge at the same rate or even faster than $\sqrt{n}$.
+Sixth, simulation experiments and an empirical application to the dataset of \cite{card(2009)} confirm the excellent size and power properties of our bootstrap test compared to alternative methods.